 If your steering wheel is locked up, you know that putting the key in the ignition will instantly unlock it.
 But, what do you do if the key isn’t handy?
 Do you know how to unlock the steering wheel without the key?
 Thankfully, there are several solutions available to you.

-In this guide, we talk about the reasons why the steering wheel locks.
-We also outline your options if you don’t have the key on hand.
-At the end of this article, we also look at if it’s possible to have a steering wheel lock up while you are driving.
+In this guide, I talk about the reasons why the steering wheel locks.
+I also outline your options if you don’t have the key on hand.
+At the end of this article, I will also tell you if it’s possible to have a steering wheel lock up while you are driving.

 Why Does the Steering Wheel Lock?